 About Me

-My name is Rev. Chris Miller and I serve as the Pastor of Trinity Presbyterian Church (PCUSA) in Springfield, MO.
-Before moving to Springfield, I served as the Associate Pastor (or Assistant Minister) of Groomsport Presbyterian Church, located in County Down, Northern Ireland.
+Thanks for visiting Preaching Panda, our online home.
+My name is Rev. Chris Miller and I serve as the Senior Pastor of Pine Ridge Presbyterian Church in Kansas City, MO where I live with my amazing wife Mary Erin and our three kids.
+Prior to moving to Kansas City, I served for seven years as the Pastor at Trinity Presbyterian Church in Springfield, MO, and before then as the Associate Pastor (or Assistant Minister) of Groomsport Presbyterian Church, located in County Down, Northern Ireland.
 I attended Princeton Theological Seminary, where I earned a Master’s of Divinity degree; I was ordained by Heartland Presbytery of the Presbyterian Church (USA) to serve in Groomsport.
 Prior to seminary I served as a high school debate coach, summer camp counselor, youth group leader, and semi-professional photographer.
 Below, you can read a bit of my story.

 At Princeton I was an active member of Seminary Singers and Chapel Choir, presented with our Oratorical Society, and served the Chapel Office as a Sexton.
 Additionally, I served for two years as the pastoral ministry intern at Thompson Memorial Presbyterian Church in New Hope, PA, and for one summer as a chaplain intern at St. Mary Medical Center in Langhorne, PA.